Florian2807/Justlog-Proxy/README.md

 ## Installation

-Install [Node.js](https://nodejs.org/), if you dont have it already.
+Install [Node.js](https://nodejs.org/), if you don't have it already.

 **Clone** the repository:
 ```bash